 We spent a full month in Tulsa, Oklahoma, and had a fantastic time in the underrated Oklahoma city.
-That said, we did feel the urge to hit the road quite a bit while we were there.
+That said, we felt the urge to hit the road quite a bit while we were there.

 There’s a lot to see, and we kept meeting locals who’d tell us to do this and the other thing and that thing, too.